Samu (fossil)

-Samu (VSZ II) is the nickname given to a fragmentary Middle Pleistocene human occipital, also known as Vertesszolos Man or Vertesszolos occipital, discovered in Vértesszőlős, Central Transdanubia, Hungary.
+Samu (VSZ II) is the nickname given to a fragmentary Middle Pleistocene human occipital, also known as Vértesszőlős Man or Vértesszőlős occipital, discovered in Vértesszőlős, Central Transdanubia, Hungary.

 Discovery

 The find was made on August 21,1965 during a dig led by László Vértes in the small village of Vértesszőlős, and the fossil was nicknamed Sámuel, because the twenty-first of August is the name day of biblical judge Samuel in Hungarian tradition.
 Since, the fossil has widely became known as Samu, a short form of the name in Hungary.
 The site has garnered much scientific interest due to an abundance of faunal remains during quarrying.

 At the same time as the occipital, 'several lower' milk teeth were discovered 8 meters from the cranium, found close in relation to the Zhoukoudian hominins, and catalogued VSZ I. At first, the remains were believed to be of 500 ka, but recent revisions suggest a younger antiquity of 300-250 ka.
 Additional dating work clarifies an age of 315±72 ka for the fossil, 310±30 ka for the footprint, and 328±28 ka for the oldest human occupation.
 An alternative dating scheme is 210-185 ka.

 A replica of the Samu occipital bone is on exhibit in the Hungarian National Museum, as well as associated tools and fossilized animal footprints.
 Since discovery, the occipital has drawn great tourist attraction and scientific interest.
 "Samu" has become a common name for plastic skeletons shown in biology classes in Hungarian student slang.